What are video requests?

 - Location of your or anyone else’s Ring devices

-If you do not take any action on the request, and/or decline sharing any of your video recordings, law enforcement will not be notified and will not know your identity.
+If you do not take any action on the request, Ring will not notify law enforcement or provide law enforcement with your identity.

-If you decide to Share Videos, you’ll be sharing all video recordings that occurred within the date and time frame specified within the request email.
-Once you click the Share Videos button, you’ll be prompted to click a CONFIRM button to finalize sharing your Ring video recordings that fall within the date and time frame requested by the law enforcement agency along with your street address and email address.
+You’ll be prompted to log into your Ring account to voluntarily share all video recordings that occurred within the date and time frame specified within the request email.
+Once you click the CONFIRM AND SHARE button, you will share each of your Ring video recordings that fall within the date and time frame requested by the law enforcement agency along with your street address and email address.
 The law enforcement agency may use your provided personal information to contact you for more information.

-If you decide to not share your videos, you don’t need to take action to let Ring know you have declined the request.
+You don’t need to take action to let Ring know you have declined the request.
 Deciding to not share your video recordings is absolutely your choice and Ring will respect your privacy.
 The law enforcement agency will not be notified if you decide to not share and Ring will not share your identity or any other information about you and the video recordings.

 If you choose to unsubscribe from future requests:

 If you decide you do not want to receive these email requests from Ring in the future, you can click the link at the bottom that says Click here to unsubscribe from future requests to share video recordings.
 That means you will no longer receive these types of email requests once your request has been processed through our system within 24 hours.
 If you decide to be excluded, Ring will not share that information or any of your personal information with law enforcement.